JSarko27/MEng-ComputerVisionInAVs-Project/README.md

 **Note: When creating a python environment, ensure the same environment is used throughout the project.**

-To build a darknet project, open the CMake GUI and specify the address of the source code and the folder for the project to be built to the darknet folder previously specified.
-Then click "Configure" and set the following parameters:

-Generator for Project: Visual Studio 16 2019

-Optional Platform: x64

-Leave the rest as default and click "Finish".

-Once the initial configuration is complete, check the CUDA Architecture of your system [**here**](https://developer.nvidia.com/cuda-gpus).
-Then head back to the CMake GUI and click the drop down of the "CMAKE" section and change the architecture to the architecture of your system.
-If you have an archiecture of 8.6, ensure you enter 86.

-Then click the drop down of "ENABLE" and ensure the following options are selected:
-- ENABLE_CUDA
-- ENABLE_CUDNN
-- ENABLE_OPENCV
-- ENABLE_VCPKG_INTEGRATION

-Then generate the project by clicking "Generate".

-Visual Studio should open with a Darknet project.
-Along the top of the application next to the "x64" dropdown, change "Debug" to "Release".
-Then select the "Build" ribbon and enter the "Configuration Manager".
-Select the tickbox corresponding with "INSTALL" under the "Build" column.
-Close the Configuration Manager and build the project by clicking "Build Solution" under the "Build" ribbon.

 Here are some good step by step video tutorials to install YOLO and OpenCV if you run into any issues with the vcpkg method.

 [YOLO Install](https://www.youtube.com/watch?v=WK_2bpWj35A)